 - Capital and liquidity adequacy;

 - Reputation as an impartial and trusted financial intermediary;

 - Regulatory standing;

-- Operational resilience;
+- Operational effectiveness and resilience;

 - Access to Capital Markets; and

-- Impact on the Group's Strategy.
+- Business Strategy.

 The Risk Appetite Statements may be expressed in both quantitative and qualitative terms, depending on the risk area they address.
 For example, risk statements relating to the Group's capital or liquidity position include both quantitative and qualitative elements, while Risk Appetite Statements relating to the Group's reputation or regulatory standing are expressed in qualitative terms.